-In 2019/20 the school received £98,660 of additional funding through pupil premium.
-This year (2020-2021) we will receive £92,460.
+In 2020/21 the school received £92,460 of additional funding through pupil premium.
+This year (2021-2022) we will also receive £92,460.
 The money contributes towards raising aspiration, attainment and achievement by developing quality first teaching and engagement in learning.
 It also covers the cost of our Home School Link Worker who supports families with issues at home, and contributes towards the cost of a programme of teaching-assistant-led interventions, including Speech and Language support in the Early Years.
 The Home School Link worker and Amber Zone Team also support children's social and emotional development through an integrated and targeted support programme to enable children to reach their full potential.

 Since April 2020 school leaders with responsibility for administering the PPG have drawn on these helpful publications from the Children’s Commissioner and the Education Endowment Foundation: